j-e/wedding/wedding.md

 ## For Our Hotel Guests

-<small>There will be a welcome reception on Friday night and a brunch on Sunday morning for wedding guests staying at the hotel.
+<small>There will be a cocktail reception on Friday night and a brunch on Sunday morning for wedding guests staying at the hotel.
 Details to follow.</small>